-Your soil pH directly impacts how well your grass can absorb these essential nutrients.
+Your soil pH directly impacts how well your grass can absorb these essential nutrients like nitrogen.
 If your soil is too acidic or alkaline, the health of your grass will decline, resulting in a lackluster lawn with yellow grass or bare spots.
 With a few simple steps, you can determine the pH of your soil, take action to balance the pH levels, and restore the vitality of your lawn.

 What’s the Ideal Soil pH Level for a Healthy Lawn?